Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 King's stoic nature makes him appear uncaring, but he's really just a quiet, kind person, one of the few cadets I truly.
 Luckily, he's pretty good in battle, wielding twin handguns whose bullets travel faster than other projectiles and across a longer range.

 King also wields several potent AP moves, from the melee-geared Point-Blank Shot to the rapid-fire Endless Waltz.
-However, bear in mind he uses an ammo mechanic that forces him to reload occasionally (he has infinite bullets, but will need to briefly pause).
+However, bear in mind that he uses an ammo mechanic that forces him to reload occasionally (he has infinite bullets, but will need to briefly pause).
 He'll later learn abilities that increase his magazine size and lessen the issue, but exercise caution during his vulnerable reload state.

 Trey's a bit of a know-it-all, but he's well-intentioned and not as cold as Queen.
 He wields a long-range bow, and he's the slowest ranged character.
 However, he makes up for it with great range and impressive power, especially with his charged shots.
 These are key to playing Trey, as they travel faster, deal more damage, and you can still move around (if a bit slower) while charging; he's not rooted in place as with some charge attacks.